Introduction to Cluster Algebras. Chapter 7: Bridge decompositions

 \begin{theorem} Let $\dpi$ be a decorated permutation on $b$ letters that has $a$ anti-excedances.
 Let $\affpi$ be the associated $(a,b)$-bounded affine permutation.
 Then any bridge decomposition of $\affpi$ is a reduced plabic graph with the decorated trip permutation~$\dpi$. \end{theorem}

 \begin{proof} We use induction on the number of bridges $\beta=a(b-a)-\ell(\affpi)$.
-If $\beta=0$, then $\dpi$ is a decoration of the identity (see \cref{rem:l(affpi)-bound}), so the bridge decomposition consists entirely of lollipops, and we are done.
+If $\beta=0$, then $\dpi$ is a decoration of the identity (see \cref{prop:maxlength}), so the bridge decomposition consists entirely of lollipops, and we are done.

 Now suppose that $\dpi$ is not a decoration of the identity.
-Proceeding as in \cref{def:BCFW0}, we construct a sequence of transpositions $\sigma_1, \sigma_2,\dots, \sigma_\beta$, where $\sigma_1 = (ij)$ satisfies \eqref{eq:ij-pair-1}--\eqref{eq:ij-pair-4}.
+Proceeding as in \cref{def:BCFW0}, we construct a bridge factorization $\sigma_1, \sigma_2,\dots, \sigma_\beta$, where $\sigma_1 = (ij)$ satisfies \eqref{eq:ij-pair-1}--\eqref{eq:ij-pair-4}.
 Let $G$ be the plabic graph obtained by attaching bridges according to $\sigma_1,\dots, \sigma_{\beta}$ (from top to bottom).
 By the induction assumption, attaching bridges according to $\sigma_2, \dots, \sigma_\beta$ as in \cref{def:BCFW} produces a reduced plabic graph $G'$ with the trip permutation~$\dpi'= \sigma_\beta \cdots \sigma_2$.
 This graph has $\beta-1$ bridges and is obtained by removing the topmost horizontal edge~$e$ from~$G$ and applying local moves (M2) to remove the endpoints of~$e$.

 Conversely, $G$ is obtained from $G'$ by attaching a bridge in position $(i,j)$ at the top of~$G'$.
 (To illustrate, in \cref{fig:bridges} we have $(i,j)=(3,4)$.)
 When we add this bridge to~$G'$, the trips starting at $i$ and $j$ get their ``tails'' swapped: the trip $T_i$ (resp.,~$T_j$) in~$G$ that begins at~$i$ (resp., at~$j$) traverses~$e$ and continues along the trip that used to begin at~$j$ (resp., at~$i$) in~$G'$; all other trips remain the same.
 Hence the trip permutation of $G$ is $\dpi' \sigma_1 = \dpi$.